Keski-SuomenAirsoft/basestationed-airsoft-bomb/README.md

 * Dimensions on base unit are just guideline.
 * Lid and lower part of bomb is intented to secured to each other with 45mm long m5 bolts.
+* Be aware that the 3D model of the lid has no holes for the external components, like the screen, the piezo element or the buttons, so make sure to design them yourself to suit your needs